 - Pubs that open before that are called “early houses” and serve alcohol as early as 7 a.m., except on Sundays.
 Bars and clubs that serve alcohol after 11 p.m. are called “late bars” and usually close around 2:30 a.m.

-Temple Bar is Dublin’s most visited pub.
+- Temple Bar is Dublin’s most visited pub.
 It’s in all of the tourist guides, and everyone from out of town goes to have a pint there.
-Since it’s basically where the tourist trail begins and ends, this bar is quite overpriced.
+Since it’s basically where the Dublin pub trail begins and ends, this bar is quite overpriced.
 And very few locals can be found on the premises.

-Finally, everybody has a drink of choice, but Ireland’s beverage tradition is strong.
-Here, drinking local doesn’t mean you’ll sacrifice anything.
-Guinness, Murphy’s, Smithwick’s, Harp and Caffrey’s are some of the best beers in the world, and Irish whiskey needs no introduction.
-Bailey’s and its imitations are great and soothing.
+Guinness, Murphy’s, Smithwick’s, Harp and Caffrey’s are some of the best and most widely drinked beers in the world, and Irish whiskey needs no introduction.
+Bailey’s and its imitations are also great and soothing.

 The Oldest Pub in Ireland

 This walk might be a bit of an effort, but the pint that comes after it will probably feel rewarding.